 # JUnit

-Currents has flagship integrations with various testing frameworks via the dedicated reporters (like Playwright, [jest](https://docs.currents.dev/getting-started/other-frameworks/jest "mention"), [currents-node-test-reporter](https://docs.currents.dev/resources/reporters/currents-node-test-reporter "mention") and [cypress](https://docs.currents.dev/getting-started/other-frameworks/cypress "mention")).
+Currents has flagship integrations with various testing frameworks via the dedicated reporters (like Playwright, [Jest](/getting-started/other-frameworks/jest.md), [@currents/node-test-reporter](/resources/reporters/currents-node-test-reporter.md) and [Cypress](/getting-started/other-frameworks/cypress.md)).

-Integration with other frameworks is possible by uploading a JUnit XML (or compatible) test results report to Currents using our CLI utilities from [currents-cmd](https://docs.currents.dev/resources/reporters/currents-cmd "mention") package.
+Integration with other frameworks is possible by uploading a JUnit XML (or compatible) test results report to Currents using our CLI utilities from [@currents/cmd](/resources/reporters/currents-cmd.md) package.

-<figure><img src="https://3745692499-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FqmFDEiUa9mr11LUlxDnt%2Fuploads%2F4OSkXqAXDtov9kbU1k6n%2FJunit%20XML%20reporter.png?alt=media&#x26;token=57efd7ca-fbd5-4e86-9338-5c68ed8f3f84" alt=""><figcaption><p>Send results from any framework that supports JUnit XML format</p></figcaption></figure>
+<figure><img src="/files/svGylC0b6oiPcC66ruiI" alt=""><figcaption><p>Send results from any framework that supports JUnit XML format</p></figcaption></figure>

 > JUnit is an XML document used to represent the outcomes of automated tests.
 It is widely adopted for test reporting in CI/CD pipelines, allowing CI tools like Jenkins, GitHub Actions, ands other to parse and display test results.